-For the 2020 tax year, the Canada Revenue Agency (CRA) will be introducing additional reporting for the T4 slip, Statement of Remuneration Paid, for all employers.
+For the 2020 tax year, the Canada Revenue Agency (CRA) has introduced additional reporting for the T4 slip, Statement of Remuneration Paid, for all employers.
 The new reporting will help CRA validate payments under the Canada Emergency Wage Subsidy, the Canada Emergency Response Benefit, and the Canada Emergency Student Benefit.

 How to apply: Applications can now be made using “My Account” or via an automated telephone line or via a toll-free number.
 CERB payments should be received within 10 days of application.
 The CERB will be paid every four weeks and be available from March 15 to October 3, 2020.